threerocks-defi/code-review/rate-providers/stAgEurRateProvider.md

 `totalAssets()` which is used during the computation of `convertToAssets()` depends on `_asset.balanceOf(address(this))` making this rateProvider also susceptible to donation attacks.

 ## Additional Findings
+To save time, we do not bother pointing out low-severity/informational issues or gas optimizations (unless the gas usage is particularly egregious).
+Instead, we focus only on high- and medium-severity findings which materially impact the contract's functionality and could harm users.

+- N/A

 ## Conclusion
 **Summary judgment: SAFE**